-In addition there appears to be a correlation between the degree of FDG uptake and the biological aggressiveness of the tumour, which may help to guide treatment 4.
+In addition, there appears to be a correlation between the degree of FDG uptake and the biological aggressiveness of the tumor, which may help to guide treatment 4.

 Treatment and prognosis

-Treatment continues to be challenging and long term survival is poor.
-Single modality treatment (surgery, radiotherapy, chemotherapy, immunotherapy and even photodynamic therapy) have not be shown to improve survival 3.
-More recently multi-modality treatment has had some impact on favourable sub groups (early disease, and epithelioid histology).
+Treatment continues to be challenging and the long-term survival is poor.
+Single modality treatment (surgery, radiotherapy, chemotherapy, immunotherapy and even photodynamic therapy) have not been shown to improve survival 3.
+More recently multi-modality treatment has had some impact on favorable subgroups (early disease, and epithelioid histology).
 Treatment includes:

 - extrapleural pneumonectomy

 - adjuvant chemotherapy

-The prognosis is poor for all tumour types with an overall median survival without treatment of 4-12 months 3.
-In favourable patient sub-groups up to 45% 5 year survival may be achievable 3, however even with aggressive multi-modality therapy overall 5 year survival remains poor (3-18%) 3 with a median survival time of approximately 18 months 4.
+The prognosis is poor for all tumor types with a median overall survival without treatment of 4-12 months 3.
+In favorable patient subgroups up to 45% 5-year survival may be achievable 3, however even with aggressive multi-modality therapy overall 5-year survival remains poor (3-18%) 3 with a median survival time of approximately 18 months 4.

-The differential is dependant on the exact nature of tumour involvement and the modality.
+The differential is dependent on the exact nature of tumor involvement and the modality.
 General imaging differential considerations include